 What is our Mission Statement?

-“Working to end injustices in the Roman Catholic Church”
+“Working for justice in the Roman Catholic Church”

 What are the main Aims of WAC in Ireland?

 We Are Church Ireland (WAC Ireland) is a group of concerned Irish Catholics committed to the renewal of the Roman Catholic Church on the basis of the Second Vatican Council (1962-1965) and the theological spirit developed from it.